We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-Indices aggregate multi-dimensional processes into simplified concepts.
-The JRC-COIN team has developed methodologies to construct robust composite indicators that can provide policy-makers with the ‘big picture’ on matters that are crucial for the EU, helping to shape policy and monitor progress.
-Such areas include lifelong learning, innovation, environmental pressure, education, and competitiveness.
+COIN has developed methodologies to construct robust composite indicators and scoreboards and provides policy-makers with the ‘big picture’ on areas that are crucial for the EU, such as

 This video presents what composite indicators are, why they are needed, and how the Joint Research Centre (JRC) of the European Commission has become a reference point in this field.